-- **Audio Cut-Out:** Since SIP trunking providers that use LCR do not factor in quality, calls might be routed over networks that experience audio cut-outs, known as “jitter”, in which phone calls sound jittery or where words seem to be coming in out of order.
-That’s because SIP trunking providers route calls over the internet and the actual voice sound is transmitted as packets of data.
-That means that if the connection is unreliable, some data packets might come in out of order or not at all, which leads to jitter.
+- Audio cut-out: Since SIP trunking providers that use LCR don’t factor in quality, calls might be routed over networks that experience audio cut-outs, known as “jitter,” in which phone calls sound jittery or where words seem to be coming in out of order.
+SIP trunking providers route calls over the internet and the actual voice sound is transmitted as packets of data, so if a connection is unreliable, some data packets might come in out of order or not at all, which leads to jitter.

-- **Dropped Calls:** Again, by not prioritizing quality, those who are on calls made via LCR can experience unreliable networks that drop calls.
+- Dropped calls: Again, by not prioritizing quality, those who are on calls made via LCR can find their calls dropped by unreliable networks.

-- **Latency:** Have you ever experienced that issue where there’s a delay between the time someone on a call says something and the other person actually hears it?
-It makes having a conversation difficult at best, and it’s a problem that can occur with LCR when networks don’t transmit data fast enough.
-This should be a phenomenon of the past, because with good carrier quality, there should be no delay.
+- Latency: Have you ever experienced a delay between the time someone on a call says something and the time the other person hears it?
+It makes having a conversation difficult, and it’s a problem that can occur with LCR when networks don’t transmit data fast enough.
+With good carrier quality, there should be no delay.

-- **High Post-Dial Delay:** LCR providers can run into issues such as trying to connect over a network that’s at capacity, so they would then have to try again over the next lowest-cost network.
-While this all happens relatively quickly behind the scenes, you don’t want to waste precious seconds waiting for calls to connect every time, particularly at high-volume call centers.
+- High post-dial delay: LCR providers may try to connect over a network that’s at capacity and have to try again over the next-lowest-cost network.
+While this happens relatively quickly behind the scenes, you don’t want to waste precious seconds waiting for calls to connect every time, particularly at high-volume call centers.

-- **Lack of Support for Automated Operating Systems:** LCR providers may not be able to connect to a number that uses dual-tone multi-frequency (DTMF) signaling for interactive voice response (IVR), e.g. an automated operating system at a customer service call center that asks callers to enter information using a touch-tone keypad so calls can be routed to the appropriate department.
-Some LCR systems only pick carriers based on cost, rather than looking into whether the underlying carrier can support DTMF.
+- Lack of support for automated operating systems: LCR providers may not be able to connect to a number that uses dual-tone multi-frequency (DTMF) signaling for interactive voice response (IVR), such as an automated operating system at a customer service call center that asks callers to enter information using a Touch-Tone keypad so calls can be routed to the appropriate department.
+Some LCR systems pick carriers based only on cost, rather than looking into whether the underlying carrier can support DTMF.

-To avoid these pitfalls that accompany LCR, companies should instead look for SIP trunking providers that have the following five attributes:
+To avoid these pitfalls that accompany LCR, companies should look for SIP trunking providers that have these five attributes:

-- **Media and Signalling PoPs Near Where You Make Calls:** Having points of presence (PoPs) available close to the regions where you intend to make calls helps ensure that calls connect clearly and quickly, without the latency issues that can plague LCR.
+- Media and signalling PoPs near where you make calls: Having points of presence (PoP) available close to the regions where you intend to make calls helps ensure that calls connect clearly and quickly, without the latency issues that can plague LCR.

 - Multiple local carrier connections: Similar to the benefits of having strong PoP coverage, having multiple local carrier connections improves routing efficiency because it eliminates latency and call routing.

-- **Guaranteed DTMF support:** To avoid the problems that can occur with an LCR that can’t connect to automated operating systems that use DTMF, be sure to look for a carrier that guarantees DTMF support.
+- Guaranteed DTMF support: To avoid the problems that can occur with an LCR that can’t connect to automated operating systems that use DTMF, look for a carrier that guarantees DTMF support.

 - CLI retention: Make sure your carrier provides CLI retention so you can avoid the problems that can stem from not displaying the right phone number.

-- **High availability with promised uptime:** What good is a carrier if you can’t make calls frequently due to network downtime?
+- High availability with promised uptime: What good is a carrier if you can’t make calls due to network downtime?
 Look for a SIP trunking provider that can deliver consistently.
-Zentrunk from Plivo, for example, promises a 99.95% uptime.
+Zentrunk, for example, promises 99.95% uptime.

 While LCR provides the benefit of cost savings, both SIP trunking pricing and SIP trunking quality need to be considered together, with quality coming first.
 That’s because “saving money” on ineffective calls often isn’t really saving money at all, due to lost productivity and missed opportunities from unreliable calls.

 One benefit of a cloud-based SIP trunking provider like Plivo is that we work with multiple local carriers and can route your calls efficiently.
-Rather than ranking carriers solely by cost and routing accordingly, we have designed our intelligent routing system to measure the quality of calls and then create a quality score to reorder the priority of carriers and make calls through the highest-quality carrier available.
-Using continuously self-learning algorithms, Plivo continuously searches for the best-quality based route for calls.
+Rather than ranking carriers solely by cost and routing accordingly, our intelligent routing system measures call quality and creates a quality score to reorder the priority of carriers and make calls through the highest-quality carrier available.
+Using self-learning algorithms, Plivo continuously searches for the best-quality route for calls.

 To better understand how to select the right SIP trunking provider beyond looking just at SIP trunking pricing, see our blog post on 10 factors to consider.
 To learn more about SIP trunking and see how Zentrunk can help with your communications needs, get in touch with our team.